 Thanks to the TCJA, businesses with less than an average of $25 million in annual revenue over the last three years can now file tax returns on a cash basis.
 Previously, the threshold was $10 million ($5 million for C corporations).
 So, if you are a $10-million-a-year contractor who has been “stuck” on the accrual method of accounting, you now have an option to switch to cash.

 Will you make the switch?
 A decision about whether or not to change your accounting method should never be made in haste.
-There are pros and cons to both methods, so it’s important to talk to your tax advisors st. paul to determine which is best for your business.
+There are pros and cons to both methods, so it’s important to talk to your tax advisor to determine which is best for your business.

 One more thing: The new $25 million threshold also applies to the use of percentage of completion for long-term contracts.
 This means you could have additional options for how you account for these, too.